 SECTION 1 – WHO WE ARE

-We are Milestones Matter, a service first established in 2017 providing early years (0-5) interventions for families with children presenting developmental delay.
+We are Milestones Matter, a service first established in 2017 providing early interventions for families with children presenting with developmental delay, behavioral, relational, and emotional issues.

 SECTION 2 – WHAT DO WE DO WITH YOUR INFORMATION?